bobomatic/Mouse/README.md

 # Mouse
-Pytest module for a dummy automated mouse module
+Pytest for a dummy automated mouse module